sbug51/KC-Riff/docs/faq.md

 curl http://localhost:11434/api/generate -d '{"model": "llama3.2", "keep_alive": 0}'
 ```

-Alternatively, you can change the amount of time all models are loaded into memory by setting the `OLLAMA_KEEP_ALIVE` environment variable when starting the kc-riff server.
-The `OLLAMA_KEEP_ALIVE` variable uses the same parameter types as the `keep_alive` parameter types mentioned above.
+Alternatively, you can change the amount of time all models are loaded into memory by setting the `KC-Riff_KEEP_ALIVE` environment variable when starting the kc-riff server.
+The `KC-Riff_KEEP_ALIVE` variable uses the same parameter types as the `keep_alive` parameter types mentioned above.
 Refer to the section explaining [how to configure the kc-riff server](#how-do-i-configure-kc-riff-server) to correctly set the environment variable.

-The `keep_alive` API parameter with the `/api/generate` and `/api/chat` API endpoints will override the `OLLAMA_KEEP_ALIVE` setting.
+The `keep_alive` API parameter with the `/api/generate` and `/api/chat` API endpoints will override the `KC-Riff_KEEP_ALIVE` setting.

 ## How do I manage the maximum number of requests the kc-riff server can queue?

 If too many requests are sent to the server, it will respond with a 503 error indicating the server is overloaded.
-You can adjust how many requests may be queue by setting `OLLAMA_MAX_QUEUE`.
+You can adjust how many requests may be queue by setting `KC-Riff_MAX_QUEUE`.

 ## How does kc-riff handle concurrent requests?